brianpetro/obsidian-smart-connections/README.md

 3. Close the code block by typing three backticks on a new line after your content.
 ![](./assets/sc-dynamic-codeblock-code.png)
 ![](./assets/sc-dynamic-codeblock-rendered.png)

-### External Connections
-**Coming soon:** See connections to external content!

-Currently taking requests for which external content you would like connected.
-Please comment on [this issue](https://github.com/brianpetro/obsidian-smart-connections/issues/27) with your suggestions.

 ### Section 'block' matching
 - Smart Connections plugin will use 'blocks' of text in your notes to find the most relevant connections.
 - Currently, a 'block' is a section of text that is separated by a heading.
     - For example, if you have a note that contains the following text: `# Header 1\nThis is a block of text.\n# Header 2\nThis is another block of text`, then the plugin will search for similar blocks of text in addition to making smart connections with similar files.

 ### Highlight to find Smart Connections
 - Highlighted text will be used to find Smart Connections when you run the "Find Smart Connections" command

 ![](./assets/search-feature.png)